Times Higher Education

 - You do not need practical experience in film making to take this course.

-- You do not need to speak fluent Spanish as Professor Colina speaks English and translation is available at most other times.
+- You do not need to speak fluent Spanish as your professor will speak English and translation is available at most other times.

 In the spotlight